Feedline-Labs/AirPulse-Releases/README.md

 # Get a Free License

-* Register on FeedlineLabs.com —
+* REGISTER ON FEEDLINELABS.COM —
 Create your free Feedline Labs account, it takes about a minute.

-* Confirm your email —
+* CONFIRM YOUR EMAIL —
 Click the confirmation link we send to verify your account and unlock your profile.

-* Request a free AirPulse license —
+* REQUEST A FREE AIRPULSE LICENSE —
 Sign in, open your Profile, and request a free AirPulse license, then start reporting live.

 # Purchases